co-cart/co-cart/readme.txt

 * Cron job for cleanup sessions and removed WooCommerce cron job for cleanup sessions as it is not needed.
 * Session abstract now extends `WC_Session` abstract for plugin compatibility for those that strong types.
 * Session handler by adding `get_session()` function for plugin compatibility.
-* Uninstall: Will reschedule WooCommerce cron job for cleanup sessions.
+* When you uninstall CoCart, the original WooCommerce cron job for cleanup sessions will be rescheduled.

 ## Compatibility and Requirements